harshaldk/acyclic_graph/README.md

 (48 vertices, 353 valued arcs) and to determine whether it is acyclic.

-Question_2: Python code to read the edge-weighted diagraph available at http://vlado.fmf.uni-lj.si/pub/networks/data/esna/centrality.htm and to determine whether it is acyclic.
+Question_2: Python code to read the edge-weighted diagraph available at http://vlado.fmf.uni-lj.si/pub/networks/data/esna/centrality.htm
+(29 vertices, 613 arcs) and to determine whether it is acyclic.